Home :: About Us :: Guidelines

 http://forum.filezilla-project.org/viewtopic.php?f=2&t=10159&start=15

-23. Hawi Says:
+23. Hawi says

 Hi.
 I am trying to use filezilla to do incremental backups of my entire site.
 IE: I just want to copy any remote files which have been changed, – into my local directory so that I have my entire site on my local machine.